Dracula II: The Acsension (2003)

 Stephen Billington

-(Dracula II) had the perfect looks to play Dracula with his evil features as well as his cold like voice and nasty charm too.
+(Dracula II) had the perfect looks to play this role with his evil features as well as his cold like voice and nasty charm too.
+He was also great while going crazy along with having a good cold tempting attitude too.
+Yes he was a decent character actor.

 Diane Neal